tricktron/manifest-tool/README.md

 [mquery GitHub repo](https://github.com/estesp/mquery).
 You can read more of the background details in [my blog post about the Moby Summit EU talk](https://integratedcode.us/2017/11/21/moby-summit-serverless-openwhisk-multi-arch/) on this topic.

+### Known Supporting Registries

+Not every registry that claims Docker v2 image API and format support allows manifest lists to be pushed.
+The errors are not always clear; it could be blocking the blob mount API calls, or the push of the manifest list media type object.
+At this point, the good news is that the growth of interest in manifest list images has caused quite a few popular registries to add or fix Docker v2 API and image support for manifest lists.
+The following is a known list of publicly available Docker v2 conformant registries which have been tested with `manifest-tool` or `docker manifest`:

+ 1. [DockerHub](https://hub.docker.com): Has supported manifest lists since 2016.
+ 2. [Google Container Registry/gcr.io](https://cloud.google.com/container-registry/): gcr.io manifest list support was fixed in 4Q2017.
+ 3. [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry): The IBM public cloud container registry supports manifest lists since the latter half of 2017.
+ 4. [Microsoft Azure Container Registry/azurecr.io](https://azure.microsoft.com/en-us/services/container-registry/): The Azure CR supports manifest lists.

 ### Test a Registry for "Manifest List" Support